mcyph/speedysvc/README.rst

 in every web worker process.

-Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local shared memory, which typically performs around 5-20 times faster with much lower latency.
+Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local `shared memory`_, which typically performs around 5-20 times faster with much lower latency.
 ``speedysvc`` servers can also be remotely communicated with over the network using TCP sockets.
 The TCP protocol is fast and efficient, and optionally compresses traffic using snappy_/zlib minimises bandwidth.